 But really the difficulty came from whoever I was playing with.
 For seasoned gamers, the game may only take an hour and a half to play through.
 For those who are looking for casual enjoyment, perhaps the game will last to about three hours.
 Either way, the difficulty is fine for whoever is playing.

 However, it entirely depends on how you play.
 The game is as simple or as hard as you make it.
 Just keep experimenting, and you’ll be rewarded.

 Snipperclips is an enjoyable game for all ages.
 There’s very little to gripe about, besides how disappointed I was when it ended too soon.
 The game’s 75+ stages were a blast to play through, and now the game feels a little better on the content side.
 Even if it’s still pretty short.

 I enjoyed my time playing Snipperclips.
 I played with my Mom, brother, and friend.
 Each experience was different which felt rewarding.
 How often can you say that with a puzzle game?

 We would chop each other into various shapes, and it was extremely enjoyable.
 Solving puzzles in different ways was refreshing and kept the game original.
 In a sense, there isn’t one way to beat the puzzle; although, one way may be easier than others.

 So, how is this game different from other puzzle games?

 Simply put, its the replayability, charm, and an interesting base mechanic.
-That’s what makes this game shine, and for $20 dollars, this game is a downright steal.
 If you have a Nintendo Switch, go and buy this game now.